vega113/WaveInCloud/spec/federation/wavespec.rst

 supplementary information about the result of the application.

 * <operation/> -- The operation is carried as the text of the
-  <applied-delta> element as a Base64 encoded protocol buffer.
+  <applied-delta> element as a Base64 encoded protocol buffer
+  of the message type protocol::ProtocolAppliedWaveletDelta.

 Update Stanzas
 ~~~~~~~~~~~~~~